 Bishop, CA 93515

-Questions or more information on the Eastern Sierra Watershed Project please contact project coordinator, Maggie Riley at firstname.lastname@example.org, or 760-873-3262, ext.
+Questions or for more information on the Eastern Sierra Watershed Project, please contact project coordinator, Maggie Riley at firstname.lastname@example.org, or 760-873-3262, ext.
 2131

 Board of Directors

-LO LYNESS works as a program coordinator in the Education Services Office of the Inyo County Office of Education, where most of her work is providing professional development for teachers.
+LO LYNESS is a retired Program Coordinator for Inyo County Superintendent of Schools, where most of her work was providing professional development for teachers.
 She holds both a multiple subject teaching credential and an administrative services credential.
 Her background includes many years coordinating the month-long Inyo County Outdoor Science School program, a residential program serving all the students in Inyo County in 5th or 6th grade, and before that, with Monterey County’s Outdoor Education program as a teacher, site director and program administrator.
-More recently, in her current capacity, she worked with ESICE in developing and coordinating the professional development component of the Eastern Sierra Watershed Project.
+More recently, she worked with ESICE in developing and coordinating the professional development component of the Eastern Sierra Watershed Project.
 She is currently enjoying retirement with her husband, exploring the west in their camper van.

 DEBRA HAWK graduated from California State University, Bakersfield in 1990.
 In late 1999, Debra joined the California Department of Fish and Game’s Region 6 Bishop Field Office, bringing to the Eastern Sierra 10 years of experience in both the public and private sector.
-In addition to operating her own consulting, Debra also spent 3 years working in the Mitigation Division for the Federal Emergency Management Agency, traveling the country in an effort to mitigate fire and flood disasters.
-Though Debra now lives on the other side of the Sierra working for PG&E, after years spent living and working in the beautiful Owens Valley, Debra most enjoys bringing a ‘healthy habitats’ and ‘resource conservation’ message to others who live in and love this place, and lovesto travel back to the best side of the Sierra for board meetings.
+In addition to operating her ownconsulting, Debra also spent 3 years working in the Mitigation Division for the Federal Emergency Management Agency, traveling the country in an effort to mitigate fire and flood disasters.
+Though Debra now lives on the other side of the Sierra working for PG&E, after years spent living and working in the Owens Valley, she still enjoys bringing a ‘healthy habitats’ and ‘resource conservation’ message to others who live in and love this place, and lovesto travel back to the best side of the Sierra for board meetings.